 5. Garinish Island, Co.
 Cork

-Not far from the mainland, just off County Cork is Garinish Island.
+Not far from the mainland, just off County Cork is Garinish Island, ne we have Garnish Island, which is one of the highlights of the Ring of Beara and a hidden gem in County Cork.
 A popular destination for horticulturists and nature lovers, the island is dense in native and rare flora and fauna that are seldom found elsewhere in Ireland.

 You can get to Garnish Island by hopping on the shuttle from the Main Pier in Glengarriff, County Cork.